Jobscan vs Teal vs Rezi vs JobJam: Which Is Right for You?

 Rezi is a resume builder with AI writing.
 You build the resume inside their editor with their templates, and the AI helps you write bullet points.
 It's less about per-application tailoring and more about making one strong resume.

-JobJam combines all three (ATS scoring, per-application tailoring, AI cover letters, and a tracker) and prices them as one-time credits instead of a monthly subscription.
+JobJam combines a built-in job board (fresh roles from Greenhouse, Lever, and Ashby, refreshed daily) with all three (ATS scoring, per-application tailoring, AI cover letters, and a tracker), and prices them as one-time credits instead of a monthly subscription.

 Pricing